exercism/rust/exercises/concept/assembly-line/.docs/introduction.md

 - Floating-point numbers: numbers with zero or more digits behind the decimal separator.
   Examples are -2.4, 0.1, 3.14, 16.984025 and 1024.0.

-## Converting between number types
+## Converting Between Number Types

 Rust doesn't do any implicit type conversion.
 This means that if you need to turn one numeric type into another, you have to do so explicitly.